lqminhhh/openclaw-restaurant-reservations/README.md

 - verify the YAML frontmatter in `SKILL.md` is valid
 - start a new OpenClaw session after copying the skill

-## 3. Create and Activate a Virtual Environment
+## V. Create and Activate a Virtual Environment

 From the project root: